Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: Numerical results

 At the same time, we also observe an overall reduction of the variance, as depicted in Figure~\ref{f:varMC346}, where we show the Monte Carlo history of the variance of the two estimators on the three ensembles under investigation.
 Furthermore, the spread of the distribution decreases and no large spikes in the variance are present, when deflation is applied.

 In Figure~\ref{f:E250_compare} we directly compare twisted-mass reweighting factors determined in the stochastic setup with 24 sources on ensemble E250 ($m_\pi=132\,$MeV, $a\approx 0.064\,$fm) \cite{Mohler:2017wnb} with deflated ones, using four low modes and 12 stochastic sources.
 For better visibility we plot the deviation of the reweighting factors from unity and show only the factors on configurations $i$ where $W_{{\rm l}, i}^{\rm dfl} < 0.93$.
 Despite the approximate overall agreement, we can observe significant deviations between the two sets of estimators for a number of configurations.
-Note that these deviations do not affect the correctness of the reweighting procedure but that they may lead to increased fluctuations in reweighted observables.
+Note that the error estimates that are shown in the figure themselves carry a significant uncertainty since they have been computed from only 24 samples per configuration and assume a Gaussian distribution of the stochastic samples that is not necessarily found in the data, see also the discussion in Appendix G of \cite{RQCD:2022xux}.
+Such strong deviations do not affect the correctness of the reweighting procedure but may lead to increased fluctuations in reweighted observables.

-The computational cost of calculating the deflated reweighting factor in the chosen setup is of the same order as in the purely stochastic computation.
-However, this cost can be significantly reduced, considering that we have never observed a case where two lowest eigenmodes have an exceptionally small eigenvalue.
+The cost of calculating the deflated reweighting factor in the chosen setup is similar to the purely stochastic computation: The calculation of the four lowest eigenmodes of $\hat{Q}_{\rm l}$ with \texttt{PRIMME}, preconditioned by low precision solves of the deflated solver of the \texttt{openQCD} package, is as expensive as the computation of the reweighting factor on 12 random sources.
+The cost of the deflated computation can be further reduced, considering that we have never observed a case where two lowest eigenmodes have an exceptionally small eigenvalue.
 Therefore, any significant deviation of $W_{\rm l}$ from one is due to the lowest eigenmode and deflation of a single mode is sufficient to achieve high precision.
-At the same time, the number of random sources may be further reduced, both compared to the stochastic setup and also compared to the setup that was chosen here, to achieve sufficient precision.
+At the same time, also the number of random sources may be further reduced, both compared to the stochastic setup and also compared to the setup that was chosen here, to achieve sufficient precision.

 In Fig.~\ref{f:D452_varNL} we show the dependence of the variance of the deflated stochastic estimator on the number of low modes $N_L$, starting with $N_L=0$, which is equivalent to the traditional stochastic estimator.
 32 random sources are used for the stochastic estimation and for the estimation of the variance.
 We illustrate the behavior on two configurations of the D452 ensemble. $W_{\rm l}$ on configuration D452r002n4 is close to unity.
 Accordingly, the estimator is well determined without deflation.
 However, increasing the number of low modes significantly reduces the error of the stochastic part, about an order of magnitude when increasing $N_L$ from one to ten.
 For D452r002n134, where the reweighting factor is significantly different from one, deflation of the lowest mode has a significant impact on the relative error.
 For a larger number of modes, the behavior is similar to D452r002n4.
 The reduction in relative error below the per mil level that can be achieved by increasing the number of low modes is not necessary in practical applications.
 However, to achieve a target precision with minimal cost, it may be beneficial to use more low modes and fewer stochastic sources.